Installation - Wood & PVC Beadboard & V-Groove Board

 Horizontal Nailers - A quicker method is to install 1x4 construction grade boards horizontally every 24" (including at the floor and ceiling) to the face of the exposed studs.
 Another advantage of this method is that shims can be used, where required, behind these horizontal nailers to even out bowed studs, thereby creating a flat surface on which to install your Beadboard or V-Groove Board.

 Keep in mind, however, that you are adding an additional 3/4" of thickness to your walls if you install horizontal nailers.
-Door and window jamb projections, electrical switch and outlet boxes, and Baseboard/Casing should all be considered.
+Door and window jamb projections, electrical switches, outlet boxes, Baseboards, and Casing should all be considered, as discussed below.

 We do not have experience with this method, but sometimes construction adhesive is used to install wall boards without nails directly over drywall (also known as gypsum board, wallboard, plasterboard, and sheetrock).
 We do not recommend adhesive for ceiling installations because gravity is working against you.